 Pupil premium funding is given to schools in addition to main school funding.
 Schools have the freedom to spend the pupil premium in any way they think will best support the raising of attainment, predominantly in English and maths, for the most disadvantaged pupils.
 Pupil premium and pupil premium plus funds are not ring-fenced, it is not distributed on a child-by-child basis, and the school has full autonomy on how they choose to spend the money.
 Therefore, pupil premium funds can be used on a variety of interventions personalised to the needs of pupils and cohorts.

 The interventions that John Madejski Academy put in place are allocated after looking at the barriers our students currently have.
-They aim to enforce procedures, protocols, and practices that range from help with the cost of uniform, trips, and other educational essentials to providing one-to-one tuition.
 We also run group interventions to enable all our pupils reach their potential.
 In addition, funds have been allocated to paying some the cost of the school’s pastoral support staff, who work with disadvantaged students and their families on a day-to-day basis.

 All of our interventions are evidence informed.
 They are based on several key research documents, such as the Sutton Trust Toolkit and the Education Endowment Foundation Toolkit.
 Each year, we review the impact of how the pupil premium grant was spent.
 The amount spent is cross-referenced, mainly, against progress and attainment.
 The Academy publishes this report in line with the validated RAISE data.

-This year’s (2017/18) initial data suggests that outcomes for our disadvantaged students have maintained the improvement in their core subjects of English and maths from 2016/17.
+This year’s (2019-20) initial data suggests that outcomes for our disadvantaged students have maintained the improvement in their core subjects of English and maths from previous years.
 Despite the progress achieved, the difference between progress 8 and attainment 8 in subjects, including English and maths for PP and non-PP students, has not diminished rapidly enough.
 This is a key focus for the Academy.

 Pupil Premium Plus